 - STEP 6 Obtain enough dry ice to set (or reset) traps.
 Bring additional dry ice to keep samples frozen during transport back to the lab. - STEP 7 In coolers used to transport samples from field to lab, cover ice with cardboard or cloth.

-Mosquito trap servicing during a bout occurs during a ~40 hour window, including two nights and the intervening day.
-This involves four trips to each sampling plot.
+Mosquito trap servicing during a bout occurs during a ~24 hour window, including one night and one day.
+This involves three trips to each sampling plot.